Understand the Personality Profile of Your Coaching Clients

-Think about it this way: imagine that you are a limo driver in Brazil.
-It is your job to ferry important people from one obligation to the next.
-These people might be movie stars, they might be diplomats, or they might be worldwide business leaders.
-You’ve got a great limo with a good engine and comfortable interior and you are well-prepared with all the alternate routes and tricks to get your clients where they need to go as quickly as possible.
+Think about it this way: imagine that you’re a limo driver in Brazil.
+It’s your job to ferry important people from one appointment to the next.
+Maybe they’re movie stars, diplomats, or worldwide business leaders.
+You’ve got a great limo with a good engine and a comfortable interior, and you’re well-prepared with all the alternate routes and tricks to get your clients where they need to go as quickly as possible.
 The only problem?
-You only speak Portuguese and all of your clients speak different languages.
+You only speak Portuguese and all your clients speak different languages.

-How effective are you going to be as their driver if you can’t understand where they are coming from and where they are trying to get?
+How effective are you going to be as their driver if you can’t understand where they’re coming from and where they’re trying to get?

 Your client-coach relationship is the same way.
-You might be both speaking English, but if you don’t understand each other’s emotional styles, modes of thinking, and motivations you might as well be speaking different languages.
+You might be both speaking the same language, but if you don’t understand each other’s emotional styles, modes of thinking, and motivations you might as well be speaking different languages.

-You can solve that problem, though, by gathering information about your client’s personality.
+You can solve that problem, though, by gathering information about your clients’ personalities.
 Try one (or several) of these methods to increase understanding:

-2) Online personality tests.
-There are ton of online personality tests you can have your client take.
-A popular one is the Myers-Briggs test, which rates people on four different personality traits like extroversion versus introversion and intuitive versus judgment oriented.
-There are lots of free online options for this but you might want to consider purchasing rights to a test yourself and having clients take it in conjunction with your coaching process.
+2) Myers-Briggs.
+Myers-Briggs is another popular personality tool that rates people on four different personality traits like extroversion versus introversion and intuition versus judgment oriented.
+Like the DISC, there are free online options for this, but you might want to consider purchasing rights to a test yourself.

 Personality, like variety, is the spice of life—but it can also be the biggest hurdle you have to leap as a business coach.
 Understand your clients to optimize your success.